OpenFreeEnergy/IndustryBenchmarks2024/docs/source/private/overview.rst

 We anticipating gathering the data through:

 1. A script provided by the OpenFE team that will extract relevant information from your simulations.
-2. A text form for you to fill in with information.
+2. A text file for you to fill in with information.
 3. A CSV file with experimental data that you will need to prepare.